 Also on the OpenWorld topic, the session catalog has been published.
 In the near future, expect a blog post with some suggestions for talks that are hopefully of particular interest to the Fusion Apps developer community.

 Our colleagues in the ADF Product Management group recently launched a new YouTube channel called "ADF Architecture TV".
 Go check it out!

 Ultan O'Broin (@ultan) from the User Experience (UX) team started the month of July on the Usable Apps blog with a post titled "Applications User Experience Fundamentals".
 Highly recommended read for anyone who wants to get an understand what user experience really means.
 His colleague Karen Scipi followed up later in the month with a very useful post summarizing Resources for Building Oracle ADF Applications.

-- Integrating With Fusion Application Using Services (PHP)
+- Integrating With Fusion Application Using Services (SoapUi)

-- Integrating With Fusion Application Using Services (Perl: SOAP::Lite)
+- Integrating With Fusion Application Using Services (Python: urllib2)